unlimited-tabs/unlimited-tabs/README.md

 - We need users to submit tabs or help developing this site

 ### 1. How to Submit Tabs
+#### Now:
+- You can add tabs by creating an html file in the tabs folder

+#### Soon:
+- We are working on an submission form, where you can easily create tabs

 ## Features
 - Real Songs to be added when licensed to use them